wikananda/Image-Classification-CNN-vs-TIMMs/README.md

 - A custom or classical Convolutional Neural Network (CNN) architecture.
 - Pretrained models from the [TIMM](https://huggingface.co/timm) library (e.g., ResNet, SwiftFormer).

-Currently, the main trained model is the SwiftFormer (via TIMM) variant; the classical CNN branch is planned/in progress.
-The model is trained using [AI vs Real image dataset](https://www.kaggle.com/datasets/tristanzhang32/ai-generated-images-vs-real-images).
-I was only using the test set as my training, validation and test data due to my low computing power.

 The goal is to evaluate:
 - Accuration metrics (accuracy, precision, f1-score)
 - Resources efficiency (FLOPs, GMACs, #-parameters)